epfl-ada/ada-2024-project-data-crusadas/README.md

 (e.g., increasing mentions of "juicy" in IPAs) or variations in average ratings by year.

+#### Clustering and Classification

+- <b> Beer similarity Analysis </b>

+Purpose: Group beers based on shared characteristics or user preferences.

+How: Identify common words or features in beer descriptions and use a metric to measure similarity between beers.

+- <b> Cluster Analysis </b>

+Purpose: Identify patterns or groups in beer descriptions or ratings.

+How: Construct a graph from beer similarities and apply clustering algorithms like Louvain to detect communities of similar beers.

+- <b> Classification of Beer Styles </b>

+Purpose: Better description of the automatically contructed clusters.

+How: Analyse the clusters to find the most common words and beers in each cluster.

 #### Recommander system
 - <b> Content-Based Recommendation </b>